jule64/MyCircleLine/README.md

 ## Open the app
-The app is accessible at  **[jule64.github.io/MyCircleLine](http://jule64.github.io/MyCircleLine)**
+The app is accessible at  **[julienmonnier.com/MyCircleLine](http://julienmonnier.com/MyCircleLine)**

 ## How it works
 MyCircleLine has two components: a web client and a Java back end.

 ### Web Client
-a user accesses the url above and clicks on a station name, say Victoria station, to requests information about upcoming trains for that station.
+A user accesses the url above and clicks on a station name, say Victoria station, to requests information about upcoming trains for that station.

-The user request is captured in a **JQuery** object which sends an AJAX request to the Java back end and receives a JSON response.
-The JSON response is then processed in a callback function and populated in the webpage.
+Under the hood the user request is captured in a **JQuery** object which sends an **AJAX** GET request to the Java back end and receives a **JSON** response containing the upcoming train times.
+The train times are then populated in the webpage using a callback function.

-**Bootstrap** is used for rendering UI components
+**[Bootstrap](http://getbootstrap.com/)** is used for rendering the UI components which allows the app to work nicely on mobile devices.

 ### Back End
-The back end itself has two responsibilities:
+The back end is build in Java and has two responsibilities:
-      1. serve user requests and
+      1. serve http requests coming from the client
-      2. retrieve train information from the TFL cloud service and parse the data into Java objects for use in 1.
+      2. retrieve train information from the TFL cloud service and create the trains and stations objects.

 These two responsibilities run independently on two separate threads.
-For 1. we use the **Spring framework** to channel user http requests to the relevant controllers and send responses back.
-Spring also automatically convert responses from Java objects into JSON.
+We use the **Spring MVC framework** is used to channel the user requests to the relevant controllers and send responses back.
+Spring also automatically converts responses from Java objects into JSON.

-The TFL data meanwhile is polled at regular interval and parsed from XML using standard XML DOM parser to populate the application's internal objects.
-This last process is repeated every 30 seconds (maximum allowed polling frequency by the cloud service).
+The second thread meanwhile parses the TFL data at regular interval intervals using an XML DOM parser and populates the data into the application's object model.
+This last process is repeated every 30 seconds (maximum allowed polling frequency by the TFL cloud service).

 ### Hosting
-The front end is hosted for free here on GitHub while the backend sits on Amazon EC2, which also means that we get to use **CORS** for our cross site requests. just to make things a little more interesting :)
+The front end is hosted for free [GitHub](https://github.com/) while the backend sits on an Amazon EC2 server (well actually on my Macbook for now..).
+The separation of client hosting and server means that we use **CORS** to do our cross site requests, just to make things a little more interesting :)

-## Happy browsing :D